evgeniums/cpp-validator/docs/mainpage.md

 Adding a new [operator](#operator) consists of the following steps.

-1. Define `struct` that inherits from template `op` with the name of the defined struct as template argument.
+1. Define `struct` that inherits from template class `op` with the name of the defined struct as a template argument.
-2. Define callable `operator ()` in the struct with two templated arguments.
+2. Define callable `operator ()` in the struct with two template arguments.
 3. Define `description` and `n_description` as `constexpr static const char*` variables of the the struct that will be used as human readable error descriptions in [report](#report) if this operator returns `false` during validation: `description` is used for the operator itself and `n_description` is used for negation of this operator.
 4. Define `constexpr` callable object with type of the new struct.
 This object will be used in [validators](#validator).